U010B

 What U010B means

-U010B indicates that the primary control module has lost serial data bus communication with a second or auxiliary Fuel Pump Control Module, designated Module B. This code appears on vehicles equipped with dual fuel pump systems -- for example, vehicles with separate low-pressure lift pumps and high-pressure pump controllers, or dual-tank systems where each tank's pump is managed by its own control node.
+U010B indicates that the ECM or PCM has lost serial data bus communication with a second Exhaust Gas Recirculation Control Module, designated Module B. This code appears on vehicles equipped with more than one electronically controlled EGR node, such as engines using dual EGR circuits (for example separate high-pressure and low-pressure EGR paths) where each path has its own control module reporting position and flow over the CAN bus.

-The detection logic mirrors that of U010A: the controlling module awaits a periodic CAN or LIN message from the FPCM-B node and sets U010B when that message is absent beyond the calibration timeout.
-Because the 'B' designation identifies the secondary channel, the primary pump circuit may remain functional, meaning the engine could continue to run in a degraded mode rather than failing to start outright.
+The detection logic mirrors that of U010A: the controlling module awaits a periodic message from the EGRCM-B node and sets U010B when that message is absent beyond the calibration timeout.
+Because the 'B' designation identifies the second instance of the component, the primary EGR circuit may remain functional and the ECM will typically apply a backup strategy, so the engine generally continues to run with the MIL illuminated rather than failing outright.

 Common causes